hummingbot/hummingbot-site/docs/protocols/ethereum.md

 Within the Hummingbot CLI, you can use the `export_private_key` command to display the private key associated with a wallet address.
 You can import your wallet to dApps like Metamask and MyCrypto using this private key as well.

 !!! warning
     Ensure that you no longer have your wallet's private key in your clipboard.
-There is a risk that a malicious website that you visit may utilize Javascript to access your clipboard and copy its contents.
+There is a real risk that a malicious website may utilize Javascript to access your clipboard and copy its contents.

 ## Connecting to Ethereum Node 📡